biomejs/website/src/content/docs/blog/roadmap-2026.md

 ## 2026 roadmap

 I can't stress enough that Biome is a community-driven project, all the features we want to implement are driven by our passions and needs.
 We can't promise that all of these features will be implemented.
-Alas, we will try our best to stay aligned and delivery what's listed below.
+Alas, we will try our best to stay aligned and deliver what's listed below.

 - **JavaScript embedded languages**: improve the DX of the embedded languages in JavaScript, such as CSS and GraphQL.
 - **Stabilize everything around HTML**
   - Improve HTML formatting so that its formatting matches Prettier's as much as possible.
   - Enhance existing lint rules so that they work for HTML-ish languages too, notably Vue, Svelte, and Astro
-- **Cross-language lint rules**: we want to explore and deliver lint rules tha work across languages.
+- **Cross-language lint rules**: we want to explore and deliver lint rules that work across languages.
 Now that Biome has the infrastructure to do so, we might be able to achieve it.
 What's a cross-language lint rule, you ask?
-Here's an example: have ever discovered a CSS class not used anywhere?
+Here's an example: have you ever discovered a CSS class not used anywhere?
 What if there was a lint rule able to discover all your CSS styles, and check if they are actually used inside JSX/HTML-ish files?
 That's where a cross-language lint rule comes into play!
 - **Opt-in, improved `workspaces`**: this is mostly an idea, but we want to address the [poor DX introduced by monorepo-out-the-box](#monorepo-out-of-the-box), by making it opt-in and offer better control.
 For example, we envision a solution where the configuration might look like this:
   ```json title="biome.json"
   {